New England Ale, circa 1939. (USBC 103-8)

-This may well be my single favorite can in my collection.
-The design is interesting, it's not a very common can, and I like New England if for no other reason than my wife is from there!
+This is one of my favorite cans in my collection.
+The design is interesting, it's not a common can, and I like New England if for no other reason than my wife is from there!

 Commonwealth Brewing

-Commonwealth Brewing was in some ways the heir of several breweries in the Springfield, Massachusetts area.
+Commonwealth Brewing was the heir of several breweries in the Springfield, Massachusetts area.
 In the late 19th century there were five breweries in the region.
 In Springfield there were Highland, Liberty and Springfield Brewing.
 Consumer’s was in Chicopee and Hampden was in Willimansett.
-In the 1890s a wave of consolidation swept through the brewing industry throughout much of the US.
-It reached Springfield as well and the area breweries all joined together to form the Springfield Breweries Company.
-Liberty Brewing did not join at first, but in 1910 joined the other four companies.
-The combined company had a large output, peaking at 350,000 barrels right before Prohibition hit locally in 1918.
+In the 1890s a wave of consolidation swept the brewing industry throughout much of the US.
+In Springfield the area breweries all joined together to form the Springfield Breweries Company.
+(Liberty Brewing did not join at first, but in 1910 joined the other four companies.)
+The combined company had a large output, peaking at 350,000 barrels before Prohibition began locally in 1918.

 "Who Wants the Handsome Waiter?" a popular pre-prohibition tray from Springfield.
 The same images was used by a Canadian brewery.
 It was popular not only on trays but on ads and other breweriana.

-When the dry years began they attempted, like many other breweries around the US, to market soft drinks.
-They didn’t sell well enough however, and by 1924 only Hampden was left selling malt extract, near beer (and probably some illegal real beer as well, New England, outside of Maine, was never a very dry territory.
+During the dry years they attempted, like many other breweries around the US, to market soft drinks.
+They didn’t sell well enough however, and by 1924 only Hampden was left selling malt extract, near beer, and probably some illegal real beer as well, New England, outside of Maine, was never a very dry territory.

 After Prohibition Hampden Brewery went its own way and stayed open through several changes in ownership and names until 1975.
 The former Springfield Brewing plant was the only other part of the former Springfield Breweries Company to open after Prohibition.
 Purchased by a Leo Kaufman, it opened as the Commonwealth Brewing Company in 1933.
-Commonwealth was apparently never far from the danger of going out of business.
+Their master brewer was Louis Kuhn.
+A native of Germany, Kuhn had been the master-brewer for Springfield Brewery beginning in 1890 and after Prohibition he filled the same job with Commonwealth.
+Commonwealth was apparently never far from going out of business.
 It survived week to week often getting payment from distributors in order to meet the next week’s expenses.
 A friend who retired from the ATF (and who is a longtime beer can collector) told me that Commonwealth also had tax problems with the federal government more than once.

 Despite their precarious financial condition, they were early converts to canning beer, signing a contact with the smallest of the companies producing cans, National Can Company.
 Commonwealth canned New England Ale starting in about mid-1935 and added Bay State Ale and Beer in 1936.
 They also canned New England Beer for a short time.
 All of Commonwealth’s cans are fairly tough, but the New England Beer is especially rare.
 There are only about 7 or 8 known, including one very rough six-pack dug in Maine, and a single example that was not filled with beer.
 The New England Ale I have as my COM is probably the most common can from Commonwealth, but it’s still a hard can to find in really good condition.